andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/form-submission.md

 - If an action was passed to the `ChangesetWebform` component as the `beforeSubmission` prop, that action is triggered with `(changesetWebform)` as the only argument.

 Then the internal `nullifyExcludedFields` action is triggered.
-It finds all fields which are excluded, either explicity by setting `omitted` to `true`, or through `dynamicIncludeExclude` rules on the field.
+It finds all fields which are excluded, either explicity by setting `omitted` to `true`, or through `dynamicOmission` rules on the field.
 For each of these fields, if a changeset property exists witht he same name as `field.propertyName`, the changeset property is set to `null`.

 - The property `ChangesetWebform.formSettings.requestInFlight` is then set to `true`.